Decentralized Control of Distributed Cloud Networks with Generalized Network Flows: Extensions

 In the unicast setting, \cite{YinShaRedLiu:J11} defines the bias term for each node $i$, $H_{\text{U}}(i, d)$, as the {\em minimum hop-distance} between node $i$ and destination $d$, and combines it with the physical queue as $\tilde{Q}_i(t) = Q_i(t) + \eta\, H_{\text{U}}(i, d)$.
 The bias term creates an intrinsic pressure difference that pushes packets along the shortest path to the destination.
 The parameter $\eta$ can be found by grid search to optimize the combined effect of hop-distance and queue backlog on the total network delay.

 In the multicast setting, we propose to modify the biased queue as

-Differently from the unicast case, (i) the bias term $H_{\text{M}}(i, q)$ is now the {\em sum of minimum hop-distances} to all current destinations, and (ii) the backlog term $Q_i^{(q)}(t)$ is now weighted by $\|q\|_1$ in order to capture the impact on all involved copies, as shown in Appendix \ref{apdx:delay}.
+Differently from the unicast case, (i) the bias term $H_{\text{M}}(i, q)$ is now the {\em sum of minimum hop-distances} to all current destinations, and (ii) the backlog term $Q_i^{(q)}(t)$ is now weighted by $\|q\|_1$ in line with its contribution to the average delay (i.e., the delay a status $q$ packet experiences will impact the delay of the $\|q\|_1$ copies resulting from its subsequent duplications; the detailed proof is given in Appendix \ref{apdx:delay}.

 EGDCNC works just like GDCNC, but using $\tilde{\V{Q}}(t)$ in place of $\V{Q}(t)$ to make forwarding and duplication decisions.
 Following the procedure in \cite{YinShaRedLiu:J11}, we can show that EGDCNC (using any fixed $\eta \geq 0$) does not lose throughput and cost optimality as compared to GDCNC.